mcknight99/CPSC2120/README.md

 >choco install make

 # Note: 'del' is used instead of 'rm' in makefiles for the Windows console.
 Non-Windows may have issues with 'del' for cleaning folders

+makemakefile.cpp is my solution to having to rewrite makefiles with nonlinear test file numbers.
+It can be copied, compiled, and run in the directory for a makefile.
+It can be kept in the directory to use the "remake" command, or deleted after finishing.